elopio/docs/source/includes/_callAPI.md

 #### augur.api.DisputeBond.getMarket({ tx }[, callback])

 This transaction will return the [Market](#market) that a specified `disputeBond` belongs to.
-All Dispute Bonds belong to a Market, and there can only be one Dispute Bond per [Dispute Phase](#dispute-phase) for that Market.
+All Dispute Bonds belong to a Market, and there can only be one Dispute Bond per [Dispute Round Phase](#dispute-round-phase) for that Market.

 #### augur.api.DisputeBond.getOwner({ tx }[, callback])